will1410/shareit/login.md

 The difference between this URL and the previous one is that the last part of the URL is changed from "over" to "force"

-## Next Search Catalog URL location
+***

-If you are a member of the Next consortium, you can find the ShareIt URL for your library on the left side of the home page in the staff client.
+You can also try clearing the history/cache on your web browser.
+In Firefox and Chrome you can accomplish this by typing CTRL-SHIFT-DELETE and following the on-screen instructions to delete all of your saved Cookies, Cache, and Content.

 ## ShareIt Usernames and Passwords

 If you do not know your library's username and password for ShareIt, contact the NEKLS office or the State Library of Kansas.
+Next Search Catalog members can contact us at nexthelp@nekls.org.
+We cannot recover any lost passwords, but we can create a new password for you.